STAT545-UBC-hw-2019-20/stat545-hw-jgubc/README.md

 ## _Introduction_

 My name is Jumi Gogoi.
-I am a PhD student at the Institute for Resources, Environment and Sustainability (IRES), Faculty of Science.
+I am a PhD student at the Institute for Resources, Environment and Sustainability, [IRES](http://ires.ubc.ca/), Faculty of Science.
+I will be working in the [LUGE](http://www.ramankuttylab.com/) lab under the supervision of [Dr Navin Ramankutty](https://ires.ubc.ca/person/navin-ramankutty/)
 My research interest revolves around the area of climate change and food security.
 At UBC, I will be working in the area of using machine learning to understand which farm management practises lead to climate resilient yield in the Canadian prairies.